Local networks

 I am under 18 years.
 Can I volunteer?

-How will I find the best volunteer role for me?
+How will I find a role:

 What happens if I find a volunteer role I am interested in?